petrupetru/Line_Follower_IntroToRobotics/README.md

 <h3>&emsp; Context:</h3>
 <p>&emsp; -Team of 2 at "Introduction to Robotics" course
 <br>
-&emsp; -Recived a kit, assembled it and programmed it
+&emsp; -Received a kit, assembled it and programmed it
 <br>
 &emsp; -Had to finish the circuit in less than 20 seconds.</p>